 Unique features

-Farmers’ three tiers — standard, enhanced, and premier — let you pick the best coverage based on cost and coverages.
+Farmers’ three coverage tiers — standard, enhanced, and premier — let you pick the best coverage based on your needs.
 The highest level, premier, includes replacement cost coverage with 100% reimbursement regardless of policy limits.

 Further Reading on Farmers: